 Acrylic painting tools – final recommendation

-The bottom line is, that you can use a great number of tools for painting with acrylics.
+The bottom line is, that you can use a great number of tools for painting with acrylic techniques.
 Here are the best ones I’d recommend trying:

 - Kitchen sponge